 Step Four: Three final images are taken.

-When you make your appointment, we send a message to your personal email with a link to our laboratory’s on-line, secure patient history (or mail you the paperwork at your request).
-Since Therma-Scan thermology is an in-depth evaluation of the levels, patterns and behavior of the skin's temperature to achieve a meaningful evaluation, you should avoid conditions that would cause adverse influences.
-Thus we will also send you a link to our "Preparation Instructions" which explains what conditions to avoid prior to your scheduled appointment.
+Confirmation Email & "Clinical" Email: When you make your appointment, we send you two emails, a confirmation email with the details of your appointment and a second email that will contain two links, one for you to complete a case history online at Therma-Scan Reference Laboratory's secure server.
+As thermology is an in-depth evaluation of the levels, patterns and behavior of the skin's temperature to achieve a meaningful evaluation, you should avoid conditions that would cause adverse influences.
+Thus the second link is for our "Preparation Instructions" which explains what conditions to avoid primarily starting three days prior to your scheduled appointment.

 Less false negative results & less false positive results with Thermography: your first and best choice for the earliest possible breast screening.